 - Do not provide any personal financial information via email, and never respond to unsolicited emails asking for personal and financial information.
 Be cautious with the type of information you send via email.
 Do not include personal information such as your Social Security number or provide financial information such as account numbers, account balances, or charge card numbers.

 - Periodically check your credit report for unauthorized activity.
 Three major credit report agencies are Equifax, Experian and TransUnion.
 You can obtain a free credit report online.

-- Use the latest version of Netscape Navigator or Microsoft Internet Explorer and keep up to date on the latest security patches.
+- Use the latest available version of your browser, for example, Microsoft Edge, Google Chrome, Firefox and Apple Safari.
+Be sure to keep up to date on the latest security patches.